SJECollins/ci-pp4-pet-rx/README.md

   - Create a new env.py file in the top level directory
   - In env.py:
     - Import os
-    - Add 'os.environ["DATABASE_URL"] = "Paste the DATABASE_URL from the Heroku app here"'
+    - Add 'os.environ["DATABASE_URL"] = "Enter the DATABASE_URL from the Heroku app here"'
-    - Add 'os.environ["SECRET_KEY"] = "Paste your new secret key here"'
+    - Add 'os.environ["SECRET_KEY"] = "Enter your new secret key here"'
-    - Add 'os.environ["CLOUDINARY_URL"] = "Paste your CLOUDINARY_URL as in the Heroku app here"'
+    - Add 'os.environ["CLOUDINARY_URL"] = "Enter your CLOUDINARY_URL as in the Heroku app here"'
   ```
   import os